Camps Keep Campus Busy

 The camps run their own activities, which include trips to the beach, air soft games, and renting bikes to ride.
 They are able to rent classrooms from PLNU as well.
 Brown Chapel can also be used.
 Hume Lake, for example, used Brown and had chapel two times a day.
 They designed their own chapel presentation, and Alexander said it looked very good.

 The youth camps sometimes overlap with other camps.
 They typically run from either Sunday to Friday or Monday to Saturday.
-Weekends are when weddings and graduations take place.
+Weekends are when graduations take place.
 So far this summer, there have been two high school graduations and one ROTC graduation.
 Different departments also host seminars and bring groups to PLNU to stay for those, which can last anywhere from four days to a week.
 Group members are able to use the dorms, as well as certain buildings for seminars, depending on how large the group is.

 For Alexander, organizing and overseeing the various groups that come to PLNU during the summer is wonderful.
 She especially enjoys meeting and coordinating with youth camps staying at PLNU in hopes that she will one day see their faces on this campus again in the future.